The club is to be known as ‘The Flying Tin Cans’.

 manner to the satisfaction of all parties.

-The Board of Directors shall conduct the affairs of the group as a whole and shall consist of:
+The Board of Directors shall conduct the affairs of the club as a whole and shall consist of:

 – 1 Campaign Team Manager